HalfBloodPrince010/dataset-distillation-for-privacy-GANs/index.md

 #### Mahalnobis Distance
 ![Mahalnobis](Images/Mahalanobis.png)

-As it can be seen,**this serves as one of the metric show that GAN is not actually spitting out the actual training images** , and is able to capture features like Rotation, orientation, flips etc., But given the high dimension of the data, this is suffering from the curse of dimensionality, for the large number of comparison, most of the images is close to one specific image.
+As it can be seen,**this serves as one of the metric show that GAN is not actually spitting out the actual training images** , and is able to capture features like Rotation, orientation, flips etc., But given the high dimension of the data, this is suffering from the curse of dimensionality ( The curse of dimensionality refers to various phenomena that arise when analyzing and organizing data in high-dimensional spaces that do not occur in low-dimensional settings such as the three-dimensional physical space of everyday experience ), for the large number of comparison, most of the images is close to one specific image.
-As a result, we are considering to use auto encoder on both of these batches of data, calculate the latent representation (reducing the dimension), then calculating the distance matrix between these two batches.
+As a result, we used auto encoder on both of these batches of data, calculate the latent representation (reducing the dimension), then calculating the distance matrix between these two batches.
+This shows how close the training images are to the generated images.
+We were able to produce images without actual spitting out the actual training images.

 #### Generated Samples
 ##### Sample 1